Italy

 Ostuni

-Characterised by its idyllic white-washed houses clambering up the hillside, Ostuni is a village that reveals a never-ending stream of beautiful details at every corner – pink roses hanging out of tiny windows, baby-blue vespas lining cobbled streets and artisan markets selling their finest ceramics.
-Ostuni also showcases an abundance of historic sites, including a Gothic white stone cathedral and a Baroque church, which can be explored in the company of one of our knowledgeable local guides.
+Characterised by idyllic white-washed houses dotted up the hillside, Ostuni boasts beautiful details on every corner.
+Think pink roses lolling out of wood-framed windows, baby-blue Vespas lining cobbled streets and artisan markets selling handcrafted ceramics.
+Ostuni also features incredible historic sites, including a Gothic white stone cathedral and a Baroque church, which are best explored alongside a local guide.

 4